The number of participants is limited to 25 people. Pre-registration (deadline TBC) is required during the online-registration for the whole Congress.

 Leaders: Nerijus Zableckis (Lithuanian Fund for Nature), Jūratė Sendžikaitė (Lithuanian Fund for Nature, Nature Research Centre), Anda Zālmane (Latvian Peat Association), Ingrīda Krīgere (Latvian Peat Association, IPS), Jüri-Ott Salm & Eerik Leibak (Estonian Fund for Nature)

 There number of participants is limited to 30 people.
-Pre-registration (deadline 15 March 2020) is requested during the online registration for the whole Congress.
+Pre-registration (deadline TBC) is requested during the online registration for the whole Congress.

 The pre-tour leaves from the tourist bus stop at Railway Square (Rautatientori 1) in Helsinki at 10.00 guided by Mr. Hannu Salo.
 The charter bus drives then to Helsinki – Vantaa Airport to collect the rest of the pre-tour participants, who should all be gathering by 10.45 at the meeting point joining the Airport terminals 1 and 2, where they would be guided by Dr. Tuula Larmola to the charter bus waiting outside of the terminal 2 building.
 After a 2 hour bus ride from the Airport towards northeast we reach Häme Nature Center & Eerikkilä Sports Resort for lunch and short introduction.